Mormon studies: LDS church reaffirms orthodoxy and New Mormon faith historians

-In 1997, Joanna Brooks argued that the goal of Mormon studies was to critically examine Mormonism, not to determine religious truths.
-She postulated that Mormon studies done as a type of cultural studies will help scholars in the field feel less defensive and more productive.
+In 1997, Joanna Brooks argued that Mormon studies aimed to critically examine Mormonism, not to determine religious truths.
+She postulated that Mormon studies done as a type of cultural study would help scholars in the field feel less defensive and more productive.
 Outside of Brigham Young University and Utah, the University of North Carolina Press, Knopf, and the University of Oklahoma Press published books on Mormonism.
-In the 2000s, Jan Shipps was a large influence on news articles about Mormons; often she is the only expert cited for an entire article.
+In the 2000s, Jan Shipps greatly influenced news articles about Mormons; often, she is the only expert cited for an entire article.
 In 2005, the National Endowment for the Humanities held a seminar at Brigham Young University on the bicentennial of Joseph Smith's birth.
 Terryl Givens, a comparative literature scholar, analyzed discourse about the Book of Mormon in By the Hand of Mormon: The American Scripture that Launched a New World Religion in 2002.

-Mormon women's history has not been well-integrated in general histories.
+Mormon women's history has not been well integrated into general histories.
 Arrington and Davis Bitton discussed women's issues in two chapters on marriage and sisterhood in The Mormon Experience (1992).
 The Story of the Latter-day Saints (1992) by James Allen and Glen Leonard mentioned women in the context of auxiliaries like Relief Society and Primary, plural marriage, suffrage, and the ERA.
-The Encyclopedia of Latter-day Saint History (2000) contained 435 entries about men, but only 64 about women, with three-quarters of the women receiving less than a page of description.
+The Encyclopedia of Latter-day Saint History (2000) contained 435 entries about men but only 64 about women, with three-quarters of the women receiving less than a page of description.
 Church publication Our Heritage (1996) only mentioned a few women.
 Women's history remained in a "separate sphere."
-Daughters in My Kingdom (2011), an official history of the Relief Society, is mostly used in women's meetings.
+In 2011, Susan W. Tanner wrote Daughters in My Kingdom, an official history of the Relief Society.
 Outside of Mormon history specialists, Mormon women are rarely mentioned.